niamh-m/LSTM-oceanic-o2/README.md

 Similar projects in the literature provide short-term predictions, however, here, the prediction window was greatly improved by extending it to 32 hours.

+A full write-up is included in the file "Thesis".